Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Accessible by all users.
 * Searches through database for what the user has entered into the search box.
 * It uses the product name and description to search within.
+* It returns all results.
-* It returns all results, or a message if there are no results.
+* It populates a message if there are no results.
-* The reset button then clears the search bar, and returns the page to it's standard state.
+* It displays the search term that the user has searched for.
+* It displays the total number of items returned under that search query.

 ### Messages